Skip to content

 Decision Outcome

 The Magus Consent Protocol is adopted as the definitive Conscience of the machine.
-It utilizes a "Halt and Scry" workflow powered by Pydantic AI's native deferred tooling to transform probabilistic intents into "Verified Truths."
+It uses a "Halt and Scry" workflow powered by Pydantic AI's native deferred tooling to transform probabilistic intents into "Verified Truths."

 1. The Trigger (Stasis Initiation)